-With some exceptions, we may not use or disclose any more of your PHI than is necessary to accomplish the purpose of the use or disclosure.
+With some exceptions, we may not use or disclose any more of your PHI than is necessary to accomplish the intended purpose of the use, disclosure, or request.
 We are legally required to follow the privacy practices that are described in this notice.

 II.
 When we may use and disclose your health information with your consent

-During your intake, prior to receiving any heath care services you will be asked to sign a one-time consent permitting the Youngerman Center's employees and student trainees to use and disclose your health information for the purposes of treatment, payment, and health care operations.
-We are allowed by law to refuse to treat you if you do not sign the consent form.
-A description of each of these uses is described as follows:
+During your intake, prior to receiving any health care services, you will be asked to sign a one-time consent permitting the Youngerman Center’s employees and student clinicians to use and disclose your health information for the purposes of treatment, payment and health care operations.

 A. Treatment, Payment and Youngerman Center Operating Practices

-- For Treatment: We share and use your PHI with clinical staff supervisors and student practitioners at the Youngerman Center who are involved in diagnosing and treating you.
-We may disclose your PHI to physicians, allied health care personnel, school personnel who have referred you to the Youngerman Center and are involved in your care and to coordinate your care.
-We may disclose your PHI to another health care provider to whom you have been referred for further care.
+1. For Treatment: We share and use your PHI with clinical staff supervisors and student clinicians at the Youngerman Center who are involved in diagnosing and treating you.
+We may disclose your PHI to physicians, allied healthcare personnel, school personnel who have referred you to the Youngerman Center, are involved in your care and to coordinate your care.
+We may disclose your PHI to another healthcare provider to whom you have been referred for further care.
 We may disclose your PHI to manufacturers when we order a hearing aid for you.
-Sometimes we may ask for copies of your health information from another professional that you may have seen before us to diagnosis or treat you.
+Sometimes we may ask for copies of your health information from another professional that you may have seen before us to diagnose or treat you.
 PHI may be exchanged via the mail or by fax.

-- For Operating Practices: The Youngerman Center is a part of a professional training program at SUNY Fredonia and includes student trainees and student observers.
+3. For Operating Practices: The Youngerman Center is a part of a professional training program at Fredonia and includes student clinicians and student observers.
 Student trainees have access to your PHI as they participate in the provision of evaluation and treatment services under the supervision of licensed clinical supervisors.
 The observation procedure de-identifies your PHI to student observers.
-Video or audiotapes of sessions may be recorded for confidential use.
-Such uses are: to analyze diagnostic test results, to rate your progress in treatment, to evaluate the student's clinical skills, or to demonstrate evaluation and treatment strategies for teaching purposes.
+Video or audiotapes of sessions may be recorded for confidential use for reasons such as, i.e., to analyze diagnostic test results, to rate your progress in treatment, to evaluate the student clinician’s clinical skills, or to demonstrate evaluation and treatment strategies for teaching purposes.

 We may use and disclose your PHI to send you a mailing with information about our practice or a new product.
 For example, your name and address may be used to send you a newsletter about our practice and the services we offer or to update you on a new type of hearing aid available.